Archives

 Have our Honey Bee hives to qualify for an Ag Valuation and leave the Beekeeping to Harmony Hollow Apiary.
 Call Rex at 469-251-2BEE (2233) for more information and pricing.

-March/April 2024 – we are fulfilling customer commitments from November for placing and managing hives in Spring (March/April) of 2024 to continue (or start) your ag history for 2024.
+Sept 2024 – we are adding new customers on an as-available basis – to continue (or start) your ag history for 2024, and evaluating commitments for early 2025 ag placement.
 New commitment requests will be quoted and filled as livestock are available.
-(Do NOT Wait til April to ask about hives – it takes time to build up the livestock for each colony).
+(Do NOT Wait til April 2025 to ask about hives – it takes time to build up the livestock for each colony).
 Requests in late March and April will be filled as available.
 State LATE deadline for 1-D-1 paperwork is April 30.

 Texas law, effective January 1, 2012, made it possible for beekeeping to qualify for an Agricultural Valuation (commonly called “ag exemption” – see below) on property taxes.
 This is covered in the Tax Code under Chapter 23, Subchapter D, Sect.
 23.51 (1) and (2).